A KonMari Consultant Explains the Marie Kondo Method

 It seems hard to predict how successful a show will be but Tselebidis thinks that’s one of the biggest reasons the KonMari Method has captured the attention of people worldwide.
 “Why do I think it’s gotten so big?
 Well, first of all, it was on Netflix!
 It’s also pretty unconventional compared to the way we think about our things in America, which is a good indication something will gain so much popularity.
 People can relate to the disorganization they saw on the show.
 Marie comes into a home with a very non-judgmental attitude and really touches the soul of the people she meets,” says Tselebidis.
 “It’s not about the stuff; it’s about tidying up to live a life that makes you happy.”

 Given the participation that ensued following the show, it seems simple enough to understand the basic methods that make up KonMari in order to tidy your own home.
 In fact, breaking down the process in real, cluttered homes may have made the phenomena even more relative.
 However, given that the Netflix show isn’t all-encompassing, it could be good to follow a KonMari checklist as well (especially if you haven’t read the books).

 Consultants help facilitate the KonMari Method, without you needing any knowledge of the KonMari system.
-You’ll likely spend multiple sessions with your consultant, since tidying is separated by item type, rather than room-by-room organization.
+You’ll likely spend multiple sessions with your consultant since tidying is separated by item type, rather than with room-by-room organization.